 Sisters riding a unicorn together.

 Welcome to the Portrait Photo Blog for Alixandra Art & Photography Studios.
-Fine Art Photography Portraits available in Northern California, Oregon & Washington areas.
+Fine Art Photography with Fairytale, Mermaid and Classic Portraits Sessions available in Northern California, Oregon & Washington areas.